This post may contain affiliate links. Please read our disclosure policy.

 • cup Water

-• 1 tbsp unsalted butter, or neutral oil
+• 1 tablespoon unsalted butter, or neutral oil

 Instructions

-• In a large bowl, add in your rice and cold water.
+• In a large bowl, add the 1 cup Basmati rice and 1¾ cup Waterold water.
 Use your hands and gently rub the rice between them to clean them.
-Drain and repeat the process until the water isn’t cloudy anymore.
+Drain and repeat the process until the water is no longer cloudy.

-• Thoroughly drain the rice using a fine-mesh strainer before adding the rice to a pot with the butter/oil, salt, and water.
+• Thoroughly drain the rice using a fine-mesh strainer before adding the rice to a pot with the 1 tablespoon unsalted butter or oil, ½ teaspoon salt, and 1¾ cup Water.

-• Bring the pot to a boil on high heat then lower the heat, cover it with your lid, and let simmer for 15-20 minutes.
+• Bring the pot to a boil on high heat, then lower the heat, cover it with your lid, and let it simmer for 15-20 minutes.
 It’s done when all the liquid has been absorbed and the rice is tender.
 If not, add a splash of water and simmer a few more minutes until the rice is tender.
-Do not lift your lid before this, try to only check on your rice once as opening the lid lets all the steam escape.
+Do not lift your lid before this; try to only check on your rice once, as opening the lid lets all the steam escape.

-• Keeping the lid on, remove the pot from the heat and let it rest for 5-7 minutes before fluffing it with a fork or spatula and serve.
+• Keeping the lid on, remove the pot from the heat and let it rest for 5-7 minutes before fluffing it with a fork or spatula and serving.

 Notes